openlayers/ol-cesium/README.md

 Integration in your application
 -------------------------------

-There are several ways to use OL-Cesium in your application.
+There are several ways to integrate OL-Cesium in your application.
+In all cases OpenLayers and Cesium are peer-dependencies of OL-Cesium, your application need to depend on a compatible version of OpenLayers and of Cesium.
+Note that Cesium is accessed through the global `window.Cesium` object.
+OpenLayers is accessed through ES6 imports.

 ### As an ES6 library (recommended method)
 ```bash